sushilk123/sushilk123/README.md

 1. Data Ingestion Framework- Building data pipelines, configuring hive metastore and visualizing data.
 2. Time Series Forecasting to capture Trade Anomalies – Time series analysis and modeling using TS models such as ARMA, ARIMA, Holt-Winters, etc.
 3. Machine Learning Model to Predict Expenses - Expense prediction using regression techniques and time-series analysis.
-4. Python Automation Module – Onboards new fields from the AGORA Database and generates a config file to run the OneTick data collectors.
+4. Python Automation Module – Onboarding new fields from the AGORA Database and generating a config file to run the OneTick data collectors.
 5. Liquid Symbol Monitoring – Monitoring system which analyses and monitors top liquid symbols/ticks across Asia Pacific for all major exchanges.
 6. Market Condition Prediction - Predict absolute spread, volume, volatility and liquidity.
 The model predicts market conditions for next T+5, T+10 and T+15 minutes.